Public Health Guidance for Workplaces

 - Ensure you have supplies on hand.
 If personal protective equipment (PPE) such as masks or hand-sanitizer are needed for the workplace, check the list of Ontario workplace PPE suppliers.

-- Be aware of and follow physical distancing and face covering by-laws and regulations
+- Be aware of face covering by-laws and regulations

 COVID-19 Symptoms and Screening